-Cultural aside: the TV program Sesame Street has a series of thinly disguised videos based on the Ghost algorithm.
+Cultural aside: this Sesame Street song is weirdly reminiscent of the Ghost algorithm.

 This is a high level function, solving the whole problem, but calling other functions to solve sub-problems.
 The provided main() does the housekeeping of loading the image objects, and then calls solve() to do the real work.
 Solve() does not need Doctests.